2020 Seattle Seahawks season: Staff

+On September 11, special teams coordinator Brian Schneider left the team for personal reasons.
+Assistant special teams coordinator Larry Izzo was promoted to interim special teams coordinator in his absence.

 Final roster

 Preseason

 The Seahawks' preseason schedule was announced on May 7, but was later cancelled due to the COVID-19 pandemic.

 Regular season

 Schedule

 The Seahawks' 2020 schedule was announced on May 7.

+Divisional matchups: the NFC West played the NFC East and the AFC East.

 Note: Intra-division opponents are in bold text.